Roseann-Guttierrez/100-days-of-code/log.md

 ---
 ### Day 21: July 24, 2020

 **Today's Progress**: Today was awesome!
 That sleep did me good.
-I completed the 1st of 5 courses (Programming for Everybody (Getting Started with Python)) in the Python for everyon specialization on Coursera and started the second.
-I was able to rock the exercises and feel like I am learning stuff. :)
+I completed the 1st of 5 courses (Programming for Everybody (Getting Started with Python)) in the Python for everybody specialization on Coursera and started the second.
+I rocked through the exercises and feel like I am learning stuff. :)